Certain Siegel Cusp Forms with Level are Determined by their Fundamental Fourier Coefficients: Abstract

 \section{Abstract}

-We prove that vector-valued genus $3$ Siegel cusp forms for $\Gamma_0^3(N)$ with certain nebentypus are determined by their fundamental Fourier coefficients, assuming $N$ is odd and square-free.
-A key step in our proof involves strengthening the known corresponding genus $2$ result.
-More precisely, we show that genus $2$ Siegel cusp forms for $\Gamma_0^2(N)$ with certain nebentypus are determined by their fundamental Fourier coefficients whose discriminants are coprime to $N$.
+We prove that vector-valued Siegel cusp forms for $\Gamma_0^n(N)$ with certain nebentypus are determined by their fundamental Fourier coefficients with discriminants coprime to the level $N$, assuming $N$ is odd and square-free.
+In the case of genus $3$, we strengthen this to Fourier coefficients corresponding to maximal orders in quaternion algebras.
 We also prove that Jacobi forms of fundamental index with discriminant coprime to the odd level $N$ are determined by their primitive theta components.